About the Game in general

 As a matter of fact it was designed (and scored) by the American art collective The Residents in 1995.
 The game was published by iNSCAPE, a company well known for publishing extraordinary games.

 Not only "The Residents" were involved in designing this game: Several other graphic artists designed portions of the storyline (basically one for each character or attraction within the game), creating an exciting experience from an artisitic point of view.
-For example, visual artist Jim Ludtke animated and directed the game.
+For example, visual artist Jim Ludtke directed the game, but also animated many parts of it.
+See a full list of credits here!

 After being awarded the "Macrovision International User Conference Award" as Best Entertainment Title and Most Innovative Use of Multimedia, there were even plans on adapting the game's story for a TV series directed by legendary David Lynch, which unfortunately never came to fruition.
 However, a novel was released in 2012 and of course the legendary soundtrack has been released as an album.
 In 2001, some of the game's visuals were released in full resolution on The Residents' Icky Flix DVD.